ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/11-singularity-images.md

 > >
 > > To run the `singularity` command within the docker container directly from the host system's terminal:
 > > ```
-> > docker run --privileged -v $HOME/singularity_data:/home/singularity quay.io/singularity/singularity:v3.5.3 cache list
+> > docker run --privileged --rm true -v $HOME/singularity_data:/home/singularity quay.io/singularity/singularity:v3.5.3 cache list
 > > ```
 > >
 > > To start a shell within the Singularity Docker container where the `singularity` command can be run directly:
 > > ```
-> > docker run -it --entrypoint=/bin/bash --privileged -v $HOME/singularity:/home/singularity quay.io/singularity/singularity:v3.5.3
+> > docker run -it --entrypoint=/bin/bash --privileged --rm true  -v $HOME/singularity:/home/singularity quay.io/singularity/singularity:v3.5.3
 > > ```
 > >
 > > To make things easier to read in the remainder of the material, command examples will use the `singularity` command directly, e.g. `singularity cache list`.
 If you're running a shell in the Docker container, you can enter the commands as they appear.
 If you're using the container's default run behaviour and running a container instance for each run of the command, you'll need to replace `singularity` with `docker run --privileged -v $HOME/singularity_data:/home/singularity quay.io/singularity/singularity:v3.5.3` or similar.